DIY Rustic Wooden Christmas Sled

 Assembling the Sled:

-Align the sled body onto the runners and screw it all together
+Last, align the sled body onto the runners and screw it all together.

 Attaching the Rope: